Building Event-Driven Systems with Kafka: 11 Years of Lessons + the Agentic SDLC

 • Kafka on Kubernetes needs stateful-set awareness that most blog posts skip entirely

 I have been building event-driven systems with Apache Kafka since 2018.
-Across healthcare claims processing (EDI 835/837), telecom network orchestration, financial trade data pipelines, and workforce management platforms, Kafka has been the backbone.
+Across healthcare claims processing, telecom network orchestration, financial trade data pipelines, and workforce management platforms, Kafka has been the backbone.
 The official docs are excellent.
 The Confluent tutorials are solid.
 But none of them will tell you the things that actually hurt in production at scale.

 Lesson 1: Consumer Group Offset Management — When At-Least-Once Is a Lie You’re Telling Yourself

 Every Kafka tutorial says: Kafka guarantees at-least-once delivery.
-What they quietly skip is the part where you are responsible for making that guarantee actually hold, and it is very easy to violate it without realizing.
+What they quietly skip is the part where you are responsible for making that guarantee actually hold.

 The most common mistake: committing offsets before processing is complete.
 Here is the anti-pattern in Spring Kafka: